 Boxpark is the world’s first pop-up mall where independent shops and brands sell their wares from old shipping containers.
-There’s plenty of street food from the likes of east London pizza favs Voodoo Ray and Piemiister, and Black Bear Burger among others—and craft beer too.
+There’s plenty of street food from the likes of east London pizza favs Voodoo Ray, Pasta Evangelists, and Black Bear Burger among others—and there’s craft beer at the Beat Box bar too.

 Londoners love a good roof garden in the summer, making Queen of Hoxton on Curtain Road is a Shoreditch staple with a roof terrace and city views.
 Head over early, as it gets pretty rammed and you may have to queue to sip under the fairlights of this cute little Bedouin bar.
 Summertime is also the season for the Rooftop Cinema Club where you watch a film with wireless headphones, and cosy up on director’s chairs.

 This Brick Lane institution has been serving up bagels since the 70s.
 Beigel Bake is open 24 hours a day and serves up the baked goods with no nonsense (though they have more recently started doing rainbow bagels).
 Round off your Shoreditch day with a late-night snack you won’t need to part with much dough for!